sriram-ptr/indian-equity-portfolio-summarizer/README.md

-# Equity Portfolio Summarizer
+# Indian Equity Portfolio Summarizer
-* Given the equity portfolio transactions as a CSV file, you can get a summary of the portfolio with information about realized and unrealized gain/loss for each stock as well as for the whole portfolio.
+* Given the equity portfolio transactions as a CSV file(refer `sample_portfolio.csv` in the repository), you can get the following information:
+  * For each stock:
+    * one line realized summary with the short term realized gain/loss, long term realized gain/loss and total realized gain/loss
+    * details on each sell transaction where a gain or loss was realized, matched against its buy transaction
+    * one line holding summary with the short term unrealized gain/loss, long term unrealized gain/loss and total unrealized gain/loss
+    * details on each buy transaction where there is no corresponding sell transaction
+  * For whole portfolio:
+    * Realized Summary - one line per stock giving the short term and long term gain/loss realized from the stock
+    * Holding Summary - one line per stock which are being held with the short and long term unrealized gain/loss from the stock
-* Only transactions on Indian Stock exchanges NSE and BSE are supported as of now.
+* Only transactions on Indian Stock exchanges NSE and BSE are supported.
 * It also classifies the gain/loss as Short Term or Long Term capital gains according to Indian income tax laws.
+At the time of this writing, any gain/loss realized by selling a stock after one year since buying will be Long term capital gain and the same realized within one year would be Short term capital gain.

 ## Requirements to run this code ##
-* Transactions in a CSV file in the format explained below
+* Transactions in a CSV file in the format explained below (you can refer `sample_portfolio.csv` in the repository)
 * Python 2.7 or any version higher than that
 * _googlefinance_ library for python.
 If you have _pip_, it is as simple as running the command `pip install googlefinance`
 * Other libraries like `csv, json, requests, decimal, collections, texttable` are also being used.

 ## Transactions File ##
-The first line needs to contain the header given below.
+* The first line of the file needs to contain the header given in the next line.
 It contains various fields that define a transaction.
-___Symbol,Name,Type,Date,Shares,Price,Amount,Brokerage,STT,Charges,Receivable,Mode___
+* ___Symbol,Name,Type,Date,Shares,Price,Amount,Brokerage,STT,Charges,Receivable,Mode___
-Each line after the header represents a transaction with the transaction values specified in the same order as that of the header fields.
+* Each line after the header represents a transaction with the transaction values specified in the same order as that of the header fields.
+* ___The transactions should be listed in chronological order in this file___
 * _Symbol_ - stock ticker value including the stock exchange informatio.
 For example, _NSE:VBL_ stands for _Varun Beverages_ in _NSE_, _BOM:500285_ stands for _Spicejet_ in _BSE_.
 * _Name_ - name of the entity as given by the user
 * _Type_ - value can be _Buy_ or _Sell_